mtanghu/LEAP/README.md

 2. **Dot-product rescaling**, we find that the current dot-product attention scaling method can lead to training instability especially in this more simple form of attention.
 We introduce a new dot product scaling method that should stop dot product similarities from scaling with model size that *may help the training stability of full attention as well* but will allow LEAP to scale to large model sizes stably

 3. **Linear in time local attention**, this concept has not been seen before in the literature as local attention typically has to scale in time complexity with the size of the local window.
 This project uses some simple mathematics and reuse of computations to get around this (and still be parallelizeable).
-This gets around the issue that longer sequences will typically need bigger local attention windows, but also builds upon the suprising strength of local + global attention (previously explored in [Longformer](https://arxiv.org/pdf/2004.05150.pdf) and [BigBird](https://arxiv.org/abs/2007.14062) with the addition of random attention) with added mid-range sequence modeling.
-This project contends that this will give enough representational complexity to match full attention
+This gets around the issue that longer sequences will typically need bigger local attention windows, but also builds upon the surprising strength of local + global attention (previously explored in [Longformer](https://arxiv.org/pdf/2004.05150.pdf) and [BigBird](https://arxiv.org/abs/2007.14062) with the addition of random attention).

 4. **Built-in Explainability**, while explainability is not supported yet in this project, each token will be assigned an "focus weight" (which is softmaxed over the sequence) that can be used to explain what tokens the model is paying attention to, and which tokens are ignored.
 This is similar to the explainability offered by the original [Attention is All you Need](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) paper, though more simplified